nim-artificial-intelligence/apiguard.zap/README.md

    api_guard for different APIs.
    - the `APIGUARD_DELAY` parameter specifies the minimum delay issued by the service.
+   - the `APIGUARD_NUM_WORKERS` setting is crucial if you plan to use multiple clients or threads in conjunction with server-side sleeping.
+As each server-side sleep locks a worker thread in the API Guard, make sure you plan ahead for enough workers to accomodate all your clients.

 2. Replace `YourSecretAuthToken` with your desired token.